Was anything negative for Tritium DCFC Limited (DCFC) stock last session?

-Tritium DCFC Limited (NASDAQ:DCFC) closed Friday at $3.79 per share, down from $4.38 a day earlier.
-While Tritium DCFC Limited has underperformed by -13.47%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DCFC fell by -61.60%, with highs and lows ranging from $19.75 to $4.33, whereas the simple moving average fell by -52.42% in the last 200 days.
+As of Friday, Tritium DCFC Limited’s (NASDAQ:DCFC) stock closed at $3.19, down from $3.55 the previous day.
+While Tritium DCFC Limited has underperformed by -10.14%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DCFC fell by -67.68%, with highs and lows ranging from $19.75 to $3.55, whereas the simple moving average fell by -59.16% in the last 200 days.

 Sponsored